What Is Dyslexia?

 How Is Dyslexia Diagnosed?

-Dyslexia is usually diagnosed during elementary school.
+When dyslexia is diagnosed, it is usually discovered during elementary school.
 In some cases, it doesn't become apparent until a child is older and is expected to read and comprehend longer and more complex material.
-Continuing problems with advanced reading, spelling, and learning a foreign language may be signs that a bright teenager has dyslexia.
+Continuing problems with advanced reading and spelling may be signs that a bright teenager has dyslexia.

 Dyslexia can only be formally diagnosed through a comprehensive evaluation by a reading specialist or psychologist, either at school or in the community.
 Pediatricians often know the signs of dyslexia and can guide families to proper help.